lindsay-stevens/odk_tools/odk_tools/end_user_guide.md

 ## Usage
+Tool specific instructions are in the following sections.

-All tools are used on the command line.
-To open a command prompt, press Shift and right click anywhere in the folder where the tools are, then choose "Open command window here".
-Tool specific instructions follow.
+All tools are used from the command line.
+To open a PowerShell command prompt in the folder currently open in Windows Explorer:

+- Select the Windows Explorer address bar, by either:
+  + Clicking on the address bar, or
+  + Pressing Alt and D together.
+- Type "powershell" into the address bar,
+- Press Enter.

+PowerShell is used instead of "cmd.exe" since the latter doesn't support having a current directory that is a network location.
+This results in a drive letter being mapped each time "cmd.exe" is opened, and it will eventually run out of drive letters.

 The file names of each tool have appended to them the first 6 characters of the git commit hash that the file was generated from, in order to keep track what